Abhayparashar31/IMDB_Movie_Recommender_System_With_Sentiment_Analysis/README.md

 Date | Info |
 ------------ | -------------
-20 June 2022 | Added New Fonts, Gifs, and Changed Look of webpage 02 June 2022 | Solved The Issue of Empty List Whenever APIs Doesn't have data for the movie.
+20 June 2022 | Added New Fonts, Gifs, and Changed The Overall Look of webpage 02 June 2022 | Solved The Issue of Empty List Whenever APIs Doesn't have data for the movie.
 25 May  2022 | Added `Did You Know` Feature For The Web App Contaning Interesting Facts About Movies Using Web Scraping.
 20 Apr  2022 | Build a NLP Model in IMDB 50k Dataset To Perform Sentiment Analysis On Movie Reviews.